Facts about Finnish Cardiac Society

-Board is composed of 9 voting members elected by the society members at the Annual Business Meeting in January every even numbered year.
-In addition, the Board consists of the non-voting Editor-in-Chief of the membership journal Sydänääni (Heart Sound).
-Executive and Course Secretaries of the Society also attend to the Board meetings.
+Board is composed of 10 voting members elected by the society members at the Annual Business Meeting in Spring every even numbered year.
+In addition, the Board consists of the non-voting Editor-in-Chief of the membership journal Sydänääni (Heart Beat).

 Board has eight meetings yearly.